pmem/ndctl/daxctl-reconfigure-device.md

 COPYRIGHT
 =========

-Copyright (c) 2016 - 2020, Intel Corporation.
+Copyright © 2016 - 2020, Intel Corporation.
 License GPLv2: GNU GPL
 version 2 <http://gnu.org/licenses/gpl.html>.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.